moorcheh-ai/moorcheh-examples/README.md

 Each folder contains a full example pipeline, complete with:

-- Preloaded datasets  & queries (e.g., financial reports, developer docs)
+- Preloaded datasets  & queries
 - Code to upload and index documents into Moorcheh
 - Semantic queries and retrieval logic
 - Output analysis and results